 If you do anything for your pet, take time to review dog trainers for certifications and credentials.
 They should have these posted on their websites.
 Verify their memberships and credentials with the certifying organizations.
-Just because someone tells you they are a “dog trainer” does not mean they are the most qualified.
-Be careful who you select, your dog’s life may depend on your decision.
+If someone says they’re a dog trainer ask them for proof of education.
+Be careful who you select, your dog’s life depends on your decision.
 You and your dog can’t afford to make the wrong choice.

 Make sure the dog trainer has sufficient dog training experience, meets sufficient criteria including learning theory and ethology, can they explain how and why their methods work without using coercive punishment.
 Does the dog trainer understand your needs.
-How effective and realistic are they about their ability to resolve any behavior problems?
-Are they offering guarantees?
-Beware of guarantees.
-Have they discussed any risks and liabilities especially if aggression is involved.
+How effective and realistic are they about their ability to resolve behavior problems?
+Avoid guarantees?
+Have they discussed risks and liabilities if aggression is involved.

-What may be an unacceptable behavior for you may be acceptable for another and normal dog behavior operating in a dysfunctional environment.
-Problem behavior is a case-by-case study and why it is important you choose the right dog trainer or behavior specialist in the beginning.
-If you already have a conflict and/or behavior problem, you need a dog behavior specialist not a dog trainer!
+What might be unacceptable behavior for you may be acceptable for someone else.
+The behavior may be normal dog behavior.
+Dogs living in dysfunctional environment that do not include learning rules and boundaries will not adapt successfully.
+Problem behavior is a case-by-case study and important you choose the right dog trainer/behavior specialist in the beginning.
+If you already have a behavior problem, you need a dog behavior specialist!

 Contact Us to book your appointment.
 We understand what you are going through; we are here to help you.
 Remember, it is not your fault or your dog/s; dogs are simply being dogs, doing what dogs do!